BridgesUNCC/BridgesUNCC.github.io/assignments/data/8-PQBook/README.md

 Programming part
 ----------------

-### Counting word appearances using a Dictionary implemented as Binary Search Tree
+### Counting word appearances using a Dictionary and a custom implementation

 A Dictionary (sometimes called associative arrays) enable to store and retrieve (key, value) pairs.
 In this assignment they will be useful to